pekwm/pekwm/doc/faq.md

 ### A theme I tested doesn't work!

 pekwm is an ongoing process.
-This means the theme file format has gone thru considerable amounts of changes.
+This means the theme file format has gone thrpugh considerable amounts of changes.
 Some of these changes are backwards compatible, some are not.
-You have hit a theme with too old or too new theme syntax for your copy of pekwm.
-Nothing can be done unless someone who knows the differences between theme formats owns you a favour and agrees to edit it out for you.
+Chances are, you may have hit a theme with too old or too new theme syntax for your copy of pekwm.
+Nothing can be done unless someone who knows the differences between theme formats owes you a favour and agrees to edit it out for you.

 pekwm shouldn't refuse to start again after a faulting theme test, but